-A set of RID messages are defined for direct, one-way, broadcast transmissions from the UA over Bluetooth or Wi-Fi.
+[F3411-19] defines a set of RID messages for direct, one-way, broadcast transmissions from the UA over Bluetooth or Wi-Fi.
 These are currently defined as MAC-Layer messages.
 Internet (or other Wide Area Network) connectivity is only needed for UAS registry information lookup by Observers using the directly received UAS ID.
 Broadcast RID should be functionally usable in situations with no Internet connectivity.